 A Brief History of the Slow Cooker

 Most Jewish homemakers would leave pots of the stew to cook overnight on the residual heat from a nearby bakery.
 At the time, it was the only way to cook since the Jewish don’t cook on the Sabbath.

 There are dishes in different cultures that can only be prepared through traditional slow-cooking methods.
 Modern slow cookers evolved from the electric bean pot, and in 1971, a reworked bean pot known as the Crock-Pot hit the market.
-It was such a hit that 80% of U.S households owned one by 2009.
+It was such a hit that 80% of U.S. households owned one by 2009.
 However, microwaves eventually took over, and slow cookers became less common.

-Today, there is a whole community of enthusiasts and hobbyists, and there are also great slow cooking recipes out there you can try.
+Today, there is a whole community of enthusiasts and hobbyists, and there are also great slow-cooking recipes out there you can try.

-How Does a Slow Cooker Save Electricity?
+Slow Cooker Energy Consumption: How Does a Slow Cooker Save Electricity?

 Slow cookers are no different than other popular cooking appliances; they plug into the wall socket just like an oven.
-A typical slow cooker uses 120 volts AC at between 0.6 and 2.0 amps.
+A typical slow cooker uses 120 volts of AC at between 0.6 and 2.0 amps.
 The only difference is that it draws significantly less power than, say, an oven.
 However, the exact amount depends on the cooking settings.

 Modern slow cookers have high, low, and off modes.
-The low setting consumes about 70 watts, while the higher mode takes up to 250 watts.
+The low-temperature setting consumes about 70 watts, while the higher mode takes up to 250 watts.
 Unlike an oven, slow cookers cook continuously.
 To calculate the total electricity usage, you can multiply the wattage by the duration.
 The longer you cook, the more electricity it uses.